 and if, so turned, the soul tends steadfastly, then that propensity is love — it’s nature that joins the soul in you, anew, through beauty.

-Love is thus the soul’s inclination toward another being.
+Love is thus the soul’s inclination toward another ontologically real being.

 così l’animo preso entra in disire, ch’è moto spiritale, e mai non posa fin che la cosa amata il fa gioire.
 (Purg.
 18.31-33)